-How to prevent fraudulent transactions when using PayPal Here
+How do I prevent fraudulent transactions when using PayPal Here?

 We want to help you avoid fraudulent transactions and protect your business.
 This is important because you may be held financially responsible if you accept a stolen credit card.
 Here are a few tips to help you avoid transaction problems.

 - Include a clear return policy on your receipts and invoices.